 It is, in general, a great addition to any home.

-So even though there aren’t really wrong choices here, the following are some breeds you should definitely not miss checking out for your personal gardens;
+So even though there aren’t wrong choices here, the following are some breeds you should not miss checking out for your gardens.

 - Sweet Azalea